 Sir David Stuart FMedSci FRS

 David Stuart achieved early recognition for his X-ray crystallographic analyses of viral structures of critical importance to animal and human health.
-The structures of viruses, viral proteins and associated host proteins that he determined revealed how the body’s immune system responds to viruses and why it sometimes fails to eliminate them.
+The structures of viruses, viral proteins and associated host proteins that he determined clarified how the immune system responds to viruses.

 Subject groups